Open NowBusinessRound 1

 Who is eligible for the First Nations Clean Energy Advice Grants Round 1?

-- Project must be located in Australia.
+- Project must be located in Australia

-- Applicant must have eligible project expenditure.
+- Must have eligible expenditure

-- Unincorporated associations are not eligible.
+- Unincorporated associations cannot apply

 4